| technology | system admin - Erik Mikac

 One of the most important aspects of Linux system administration is File Permissions.
 Linux File Permissions determine who has access to a particular file or directory.
 Often these permissions will be created incorrectly, and it is only a matter of time before some malefactor exploits the mistake.
 If you are going to be taking the Linux+ exam, you can bet Linux Permissions will be thoroughly discussed.

 In this article we will decipher Linux File Permissions.
 We'll talk about how to create them, how to revoke them, and how to read them.
 Not only will this information be invaluable for exam takers, but it is good ground-level knowledge for anyone involved in IT.
 So let's start at the beginning.
 What you can actually do to a file?
 You can read them, write to them, and execute them.
 Let's delve a bit more into what that means.
+By the end of this article, you'll be that much closer to achieving a Linux certification.

 What are Read, Write, Execute?